sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 # Performances

-We'll do some benchmark to see how many records/s we can encode/decode.
+We'll do some benchmarks to see how many records/s we can encode/decode per second, and what are the differents combinaisons, to see if we can optimize something.

 Here are the benchmarks conditions: